PhD Kinesiology - Committee and Candidacy

 If the outcome of the comprehensive examination is an unconditional pass, students immediately become eligible for PhD candidacy.
 If the outcome is a pass with conditions, students may only become eligible for candidacy when the examining committee coordinator notifies the Associate Dean or designee that the student has successfully met the conditions stipulated by the committee.

 Following successful completion of the oral examination the student will then need to draft a grant application to be written in the format of a National Institute of Health Ruth L. Kirschstein National Research Service Award (NRSA) Individual Predoctoral Fellowship (F31) grant (http://grants.nih.gov/grants/guide/pa-files/PA-16-309.html).
 This grant application will describe the student's dissertation projects and will also serve as the student's dissertation proposal.
 The student will give an oral presentation of the research proposal outlined in the grant application which will be open to the public.
 Following this oral presentation the student will defend the research proposal in front of the dissertation committee.
-This proposal defense must occur in the first long semester following successful completion of the oral comprehensive examination.
+This proposal defense must occur in within two long semesters following successful completion of the oral comprehensive examination.